LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: Additional Information on PDDL

 \subsection{Why PDDL?}

 PDDL, as a \textbf{declarative} language, differs fundamentally from \textbf{imperative} languages like Python in how problems are expressed and solved.
 Declarative programming specifies \textit{what} needs to be achieved rather than \textit{how} to achieve it, leaving execution to an external planner.
 In contrast, imperative programming defines explicit step-by-step instructions, requiring precise control over execution flow.
-While LLMs struggle with logical reasoning in imperative programming due to its sequential dependencies, they can perform well with declarative representations like PDDL.
-Using LLMs for PDDL model construction is \textbf{not traditional code generation} but rather knowledge structuring—organizing states, actions, and constraints into a formalized model.
+While LLMs struggle with logical reasoning in imperative programming due to its sequential dependencies, they perform well with declarative representations like PDDL.
+Using LLMs for PDDL model construction is \textbf{not traditional code generation} but rather knowledge structuring: organizing states, actions, and constraints into a formalized model.
+Instead of writing executable logic, LLMs assist in mapping natural language descriptions to structured symbolic representations.